zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

 The command removes all the Kubernetes components associated with the release and deletes the release.

 Uninstalling the release does not remove the CRDs.
-To remove the CRDs, see [Uninstalling the CRDs](#uninstalling-the-crds).
+To remove the CRDs, see [Uninstall the CRDs](#uninstall-the-crds).

-### Edge Version
+### Edge version

 To test the latest changes in NGINX Ingress Controller before a new release, you can install the `edge` version.
 This version is built from the `main` branch of the NGINX Ingress Controller repository.
 You can install the `edge` version by specifying the `--version` flag with the value `0.0.0-edge`: